Best CPAP Masks

 Types of CPAP Masks You Can Choose From

 People who use CPAP machines have three main options when choosing a mask.
 Nasal masks, nasal pillows, and full-face masks each help prevent airway collapse, though they accomplish this goal in slightly different ways.
-Nasal pillows sit just below your nose, while nasal masks cover your nose entirely.
-Full-face masks cover both your mouth and nose.
+Nasal pillows sit just below your nose with “pillows” that slightly penetrate your nostrils to seal snugly, while nasal masks cover your nose entirely.
+Traditional full-face masks cover both your mouth and nose, while newer “hybrid” full-face masks sit under your nose and go over your mouth.
 We’ll explain the differences between each style.

 Nasal Mask